Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Discussion

 The crossover is an efficient trial design that uses participants as their own controls.
 The carry-over effect, especially the behavioral carry-over effect, is an outstanding concern because it can bias the estimation of the treatment effect.
-Using a potential outcomes framework, we investigate the impact of the carry-over effect in a two-treatment two-period crossover trial and find that when the carry-over effect $\lambda_1+\lambda_0$ is non-negative, the basic estimator underestimates the treatment effect, which does not inflate the type I error of one-sided tests but negatively impacts the power.
-Furthermore, when $\lambda_1+\lambda_0$ is {relatively }small {compared} to the treatment effect, the crossover design can still be more powerful than the parallel-group design.
+Using a potential outcomes framework and minimal statistical assumptions, we investigate the impact of the carry-over effect in a two-treatment two-period crossover trial.
+Our results provide a clear characterization of how the carry-over effect influences estimation bias, as well as the type I error and power of tests.
+When the carry-over effect $\lambda_1+\lambda_0$ is negative, the basic estimator overestimates the treatment effect, which can inflate the type I error of one-sided tests.
+Conversely, when the carry-over effect $\lambda_1+\lambda_0$ is positive, the basic estimator underestimates the treatment effect, which does not inflate the type I error of one-sided tests but negatively impacts the power.
+Furthermore, when $\lambda_1+\lambda_0$ is positive but {relatively }small {compared} to the treatment effect, the crossover design can still be more powerful than the parallel-group design.
 We can further apply covariate adjustment in crossover trials for guaranteed efficiency gain.
-All the methods in this article can be implemented using the \textsf{R} package \textsf{RobinCar}, which is available at \textsf{https://github.com/tye27/RobinCar}.
+All the methods in this article can be implemented using the \textsf{RobinCar} package in \textsf{R} \citep{ye_2023_8319889}.

+We discuss our results in the context of two studies and demonstrate that the anticipated carry-over effect can be either non-positive or non-negative: one is the REACH study evaluating monthly DVR and daily oral (TDF/FTC), the other is a hypothetical future trial evaluating a single daily DPP and two daily pills.
+Through these two example studies, our key message is that while the crossover design is an efficient design, the carry-over effect needs to be carefully considered in trial planning and execution.